-According to the University of Nevada, it is important not to label your child.
-How you interact with your child is important because they pick up on everything.
+According to research from the University of Nevada, it is important not to label your child.
+How you interact with them is essential because they pick up on everything.
 You influence development.
 If you are convinced that your baby is a troublemaker, you may provoke your child with what you say and make them want to resist you even more.6

 7. If they get enough sleep, it makes them happier.

-8. The quicker they take in new information, the higher their IQ may be.
+8. The quicker they learn new information, the higher their IQ may be.

 Dr. Joseph Fagan, Ph.D., professor of psychology at Case Western Reserve University, studied how quickly babies looked from a familiar photo to a new one.8 The faster they were, the more intelligent they were because they quickly took in new information.

-9. The more talkative you are to your baby, the quicker they will learn language.
+9. The more talkative you are to your baby, the quicker they will learn a language.

-The more you laugh, talk and use baby sign language, the faster your child may learn language.
-Babies respond to simple words and a high-pitched voice, so you should use that to help them broaden their vocabulary faster.
+The more you laugh, talk and use baby sign language, the faster your child may learn a language.
+Babies respond to simple words and a high-pitched voice, so you should use that to help them broaden their vocabulary more quickly.
 Baby talk can even be helpful.

 10. The more you reinforce positive behavior, the better off your child will be in the future.

 As your child grows, their personality may change and shift.
 The most important thing that you can do is reinforce their positive behaviors.9 This reinforcement will encourage them to do the right thing, be kind, and grow up to be good people, which is all a parent wants for their child.

 While predicting your child’s future personality may be difficult at the newborn stage, it is an enjoyable ride that both of you will go on together.
 Part of the fun is discovering what your child will gravitate to and how she will be once she’s grown up.
 So many things go into forming a person that it’s impossible to figure everything out ahead of time.
 Just have fun in it together and make sure to reinforce the positive.